CharaZhu/Twitter-Sentiment-Analysis/README.md

 ## Limitations and Future Improvements
-● Try word embeddings (https://en.wikipedia.org/wiki/Word_embedding) and N-grams as feature engineering techniques in addition to WF and TF-IDF.
+● Try word embeddings (https://en.wikipedia.org/wiki/Word_embedding) and N-grams as feature engineering techniques
 ● Explore Deep Learning algorithms and compare their performance to that of your best performing classification model.
-● Hyperparameter tuning for the models
-● While the exploratory analysis section requires only two figures, you can explore the data further.
-You can also display the results of the model visually.

 * Edit Requirement (add some explanation)